 Career Advancement Hits a Roadblock

-Dennis Worth, the named plaintiff in this class action lawsuit, has witnessed HUD’s increasing reliance on discriminatory preferences during his 24 years in the Department’s St. Louis office.
-Dennis is a Project Manager who has received “outstanding” and “highly successful” ratings for his job performance year after year.
-However, since the mid-1990’s, when the institutional pressure for preferences reached its current height at HUD, Dennis has been turned down for every promotion he sought.
+Dennis Worth, the named plaintiff in this class action lawsuit, witnessed HUD’s increasing reliance on discriminatory preferences during his 24 years in the Department’s St. Louis office.
+Dennis was a Project Manager who has received “outstanding” and “highly successful” ratings for his job performance year after year.
+However, since the mid-1990’s, when the institutional pressure for preferences reached its height at HUD, Dennis was turned down for every promotion he sought.
 He applied for approximately a dozen jobs and was rejected each time, despite always making the “best qualified” short list of finalists.
 With one exception, each of those positions went to a female or minority candidate.

-In fact, of the sixteen people hired or promoted in the last five years in the St. Louis office’s multi-family housing division — where Dennis works — fifteen have been women or minorities.
-Today, Dennis is one of only three white males remaining among the twenty employees in the division.
-But, says Dennis, “I don’t want to dwell on the past.
+In fact, of the sixteen people hired or promoted in the last five years in the St. Louis office’s multi-family housing division — where Dennis worked — fifteen were women or minorities.
+At the time of the lawsuit, Dennis was one of only three white males remaining among the twenty employees in the division.
+But, said Dennis, “I don’t want to dwell on the past.
 All I’m asking for is an end to the discrimination.”

 Dennis Turns to CIR and the Federal Courts

-The lawsuit charges HUD and the EEOC with violations of the Constitution’s equal protection guarantee.
-The suit asks the court to enjoin the discriminatory preferences at HUD, as well as the EEOC’s encouragement and approval of such preferences throughout the federal bureaucracy.
-The plaintiffs do not seek compensation for past discrimination, nor do they ask to have past employment decisions reversed.
+The lawsuit charged HUD and the EEOC with violations of the Constitution’s equal protection guarantee.
+The suit asked the court to enjoin the discriminatory preferences at HUD, as well as the EEOC’s encouragement and approval of such preferences throughout the federal bureaucracy.
+The plaintiffs did not seek compensation for past discrimination, nor did they ask to have past employment decisions reversed.